akinwilson/btclib/README.md

 btclib --wallet 'cold wallet' --balance
 ```

-And there will hopefully also be a desktop application to accompany this repositories for those that are not comfortable with either the CLI or `python`.
+And there will hopefully also be a desktop application to accompany this application for those that are not comfortable with either the CLI or `python`.

 ## Running tests